rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 3. Choose Custom in the Image Registry Template field and give it a name such as *busybox-image-policy* in the Policy Name field.
-Under the Rule pane, type in *busybox* in the Image Name field.
+Under the Rule pane, type in *library/busybox* in the Image Name field.
 Optionally, you may specify the hostname and port to restrict where the images are pulled from.
 In addition, you may add more rules by clicking Add Another Rule.

   ![](./images/policy-image-registry-custom-2.png)